NunoSilvaa/LDTS-project/README.md

 - When you collide against the floor or a pipe(the pipe is deleted) you lose a life

 **Potions**
--Faster - the games becomes 2x faster
+- Faster - the games becomes 2x faster
--Slower - the game is played at half the speed
+- Slower - the game is played at half the speed
--Life Elixir - you win a life
+- Life Elixir - you win a life
--Health Elixir - your health is restored to 100%
+- Health Elixir - your health is restored to 100%

 **Enemies**
 -Bee